 Tracey retired from her career in dentistry after 38 years in 2015 and spent 15 years maintaining 2 jobs, the 2nd as an instructor at College of Southern Nevada.

-John, if there is one thing Tracey does that irritates you while underway what would that be?
+And Tracey, if there was one thing John does that irritates you what would that be?

 Our Alaska trip last year, 171 days.